evoulimiotis/ligrad/README.md

 - Gravity-darkening calculation
 - Limb-darkening (Claret 4-parameter)
 - Vectorized method for planet occultation integration
-- Example scripts and a LaTeX manual included
+- Example scripts and a manual included

 LiGrad makes use of the following packages: